Configuring Cert Manager Certificate and External DNS#

 The Template

-resource defines the underlying YAML files to be deployed to tenant namespaces.
-Use the following template for setting up a TLS certificate:
+resource defines a way to distribute a secret resource across namespaces.
+Use the following template for setting up a secret containing TLS certificate:

 apiVersion: tenantoperator.stakater.com/v1alpha1